 As a father, I am very protective of my daughter.

 Not only do I want to know that the person training her has been thoroughly background researched, but that their personality and approach to my child is completely above board.

 None of the cursing and screaming that I so often hear about when parents bring their formerly passionate and happy soccer kid to me.

 Parents are often asking for me to help rehab their kid’s confidence and passion for the game.
 It’s sad and wrong and it speaks to the issues of the coach, not the kid.

 Be a soccer detective & see what experience your coach has

 Another big issue parents should evaluate is the coach or trainers’ experience.

 Does your coach or trainer have experience coaching or playing past high school [& I am not referring to intramural].

-There are so many coaches in America who have only played high school soccer as their highest level and maybe a year at a Junior college and then started coaching youth with not much playing experience or coaching experience – which is the worst combination.
+There are so many coaches in America who have only played high school soccer at their highest level.
+Maybe a year at a Junior college and then started coaching youth with not much playing or coaching experience – which is a bad combination.

 I realize that everyone must start gaining experience somewhere and no one is born an expert.